Philip the Handsome: Ruler of Habsburg Netherlands and Habsburg Burgundy

 From the time of Philip, the government in the Low Countries constituted a compromise between the states and the Empire (although, at this time, Burgundian lands had not become part of imperial circles yet, which would be confirmed in 1512 and formalized in 1548).
 The chancellor of Burgundy became responsible for the government's practical work in the absence of the emperor while the Great Council (Hoge Raad) acted as the country's highest body of judicial power.

 Philip's policy was focused on maintaining peace and economic development for his Burgundian lands.
 Maximilian wanted to recover Guelders, but his son wanted to keep a neutral policy and thus the father was left fighting Charles of Egmond over Guelders on his own.
-Only at the end of his reign, Philip decided to deal with this threat together with his father.
-Guelders had been weakened due to the continuous state of war and other problems.
-This would turn out to be the only campaign in Philip's life.
+Only at the end of his reign, Philip decided to deal with that threat together with his father.
+Guelders had been weakened because of the continuous state of war and other problems.
+That would turn out to be the only campaign in Philip's life.
 The duke of Cleves and the bishop of Utrecht, hoping to share spoils, gave Philip aid.
 Maximilian invested his own son with Guelders and Zutphen.
 Within months, Philip conquered the whole land and Charles of Egmond was forced to prostrate himself in front of his sovereign at the palace of Rosendaal.
 Charles was then forced to follow Philip wherever he went.
 In October 1505, they were in Brussels.
 But after that, Charles was able to escape and start the war again.
 Philip was not in a good position to make good his claims yet, because by this time he needed to depart to Spain to claim the Castilian throne.

-At the same time, while he often carefully avoided direct confrontation with the French king, in promoting his Great Council, he slowly eroded the capacity of intervention of the Parliament of Paris in Flanders and Artois, lands under the sovereignty of France.
+At the same time, while he often carefully avoided direct confrontation with the French king, in promoting his Great Council, he slowly eroded the capacity of intervention of the Parlement of Paris in Flanders and Artois, lands under the sovereignty of France.
 This process would be completed by Charles V in 1521.
 In August 1505, this resulted in written protests from King Louis XII of France, who accused him of usurpation of the rights of the sovereign and threatened Philip with sanctions.
 To this, Maximilian, who at this time was with Philip after returning from Gelderland, angrily sent threats and stated that he would defend his son.
 Philip reacted in a concilliatory manner, stating that he had consulted Maximilian and did not mean to offend Louis.